Plenary Speaker 1

 Plenary Speaker 2

-Speaker: Prof Chng Eng Siong, Associate Professor, Nanyang Technological University
+Speaker: Prof Eng Siong Chng, Associate Professor, Nanyang Technological University

-Dr Chng Eng Siong is currently an Associate Professor in the School of Computer Science and Engineering, Nanyang Technological University (NTU), Singapore.
-He joined NTU in 2003.
-He has been Assistant Chair of Graduate Students for SCSE since 2019.
-Prior to joining NTU, he worked in Knowles Electronics (2001-2002), Lernout and Hauspie (1999-2000, Belgium), Institute of Infocomm Research (1996-1999, I2R, Singapore), and RIKEN (1996, Japan).
+Dr Chng Eng Siong is currently an Associate Professor in the School of Computer Science and Engineering (SCSE), Nanyang Technological University (NTU), Singapore.
+Prior to joining NTU in 2003, he worked in several research centers/companies, namely: Knowles Electronics (USA), Lernout and Hauspie (Belgium), Institute of Infocomm Research (I2R, Singapore), and RIKEN (Japan) with a focus in signal processing and speech research.
+He received both PhD and BEng (Hons) from Edinburgh University, U.K. in 1996 and 1991 respectively.